cviviers/SPECTRE/README.md

 ```

 ## 🤝 Acknowledgements
 This project builds upon prior work in self-supervised learning, medical imaging, and transformer-based representation learning.
-We especially acknowledge the [**timm**](https://timm.fast.ai/) & [**lightly**](https://docs.lightly.ai/self-supervised-learning/) Python libraries for providing 2D PyTorch models (timm) and object-oriented self-supervised learning methods (lightly), from which we adapted parts of the code for 3D.
+We especially acknowledge [**MONAI**](https://project-monai.github.io/) for their awesome framework and the [**timm**](https://timm.fast.ai/) & [**lightly**](https://docs.lightly.ai/self-supervised-learning/) Python libraries for providing 2D PyTorch models (timm) and object-oriented self-supervised learning methods (lightly), from which we adapted parts of the code for 3D.

 <p align="center">
    <img src="imgs/cover_image.jpg" alt="SPECTRE cover image" width="600"/>